 • Data warehouse and business intelligence (DW/BI) projects—data profiling can uncover data quality issues in data sources, and what must be corrected in the Extraction-Transformation-Loading (ETL) processes.

-• Source system data quality projects—data profiling can highlight data which suffers from serious or numerous quality issues, and the source of the issues (e.g., user inputs, errors in interfaces, data corruption).
+• Source system data quality projects—data profiling can highlight data that suffers from serious or numerous quality issues, and the source of the issues (e.g., user inputs, errors in interfaces, data corruption).

 Data profiling involves: